- What is Bass Connections?

 How were the themes determined and what if my work doesn’t fit within a theme?

 The five themes were selected in 2012 following a year-long planning process that included a university-wide committee with faculty and administrators, and input from the Provost and President.
 Each theme addresses challenges facing our society through the application of interdisciplinary research.
 The themes are designed to be broad and encompassing of many disciplines.
 If you are uncertain if your work would align with a particular theme, we encourage you to contact a theme leader.

-For faculty whose work falls outside the scope of the five themes, we have created a new avenue for faculty and students to engage in Bass Connections.
-Bass Connections Open is a temporary channel for projects and courses that otherwise meet the model of Bass Connections but do not align with one of the existing themes.
+For faculty whose work falls outside the scope of the five themes, faculty may participate through Bass Connections Open - a channel for projects and courses that otherwise meet the model of Bass Connections but do not align with one of the existing themes.

 Who can I talk to to help conceptualize a project idea?

 Faculty are encouraged to reach out to theme leaders to brainstorm potential project ideas.
 Faculty who have participated in Bass Connections may also make a great sounding board for deciding how to structure a potential project.

 How can I find faculty to collaborate with on a project?